 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 The statue of St. Barbara in the snow

-The bronze replica is a little bit bigger, made to the liking of the old statue from photos of the original statue.
-It was made by Walter Mellmann from Osnabruck in Germany - the date 4.12.1981 is written on a small plaque by the statue.
+The bronze replica is much larger, made in the likeness of the old statue, based on photos of the original.
+Walter Mellmann from Osnabrück, Germany, made the statue; the date 4.12.1981 is inscribed on a small plaque.

-It is so lovely visiting the chapel and kneeling by the small statue of St. Barbara.
+It is so lovely to visit the chapel and kneel by the small statue of St. Barbara.
 There is something so very holy about this open chapel made out of lava rocks in the middle of a lava field.
 Just ignore the aluminum smelter and the busy road.

-Sometimes I see candles and lanterns by the statue, so it is obvious that people come here to pray and make a pledge to St. Barbara.Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland
+Sometimes I see candles and lanterns by the statue, which shows that people come here to pray and make a pledge to St. Barbara.Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 The statue of St. Barbara up close - isn't it lovely?

-The state religion in Iceland is Lutheran, so I guess that it must be Catholics who mainly come here to pray.
+Iceland's state religion is Lutheran, so I guess Catholics are the ones who mainly come here to pray.
 Not that there is any difference, but we don't have any statues of saints in our churches.
 I say a prayer here whenever I stop by the chapel.

-People would make a pledge to St. Barbara f.ex. against fire and explosions, so that might be the reason for placing her in a chapel in a lava field.
+People would pledge to St. Barbara, for example, against fire and explosions, so that might be why she was placed in a chapel in a lava field.

-Maybe to ask her to prevent another calamity in this area, as who wants a massive hot lava flow rushing in their direction?
-There are so many lava fields in Iceland and who knows what lies hidden beneath them?
+Maybe she was placed here to ask her to prevent another calamity in this area, as who wants a massive hot lava flow rushing towards them?
+There are so many lava fields in Iceland, and who knows what lies hidden beneath them?

+Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland